arungudelli/angularjswiki/content/en/fontawesome/csscontentcode.md

 And if you are using font awesome 5 version icons, use the following `font-family` and `font-weight` css styles.

+There are no custom css properties defined in font awesome 5 version.

 <div class='table-responsive'>
 <table class='table'>
 <thead><tr><th>Icon Style</th><th>font-family</th><th>font-weight</th></tr></thead>